Europe’s first all-inclusive indoor play centre for sick and disabled children had a preview opening in Castletroy’s Park Point Complex on Friday.

-Dreamland was designed to allow both able bodied and disable bodied children to play side by side, sparking their imaginations through themed playrooms suitable for children’s parties, a magical palace, tree-house, slide and an even an airplane.
+Dreamland was designed to allow both able bodied and disabled children to play side by side, sparking their imaginations through themed playrooms suitable for children’s parties, a magical palace, tree-house, slide and an even an airplane.

 It also boasts a hand-painted enchanted forest area which disguises a ramp leading down to the airplane making it wheel chair accessible.
 Mr Kinsella pointed out that “It’s not a ramp, it’s seen as an enchanted forest” so that no child feels left out or different.